PrivateAIM/documentation/src/guide/deployment/node-registration.md

 ### Client Credentials

-On this page, there are two pieces of information required for the deploying the FLAME Node: the client ID and secret.
+This page contains two pieces of information required for the deploying the FLAME Node: the client ID and secret.

 Because the secret was automatically created when the node was registered and then hashed, we need to generate a new one.
 Click the "generate" button below the secret text field to create a new secret and copy this string somewhere